amarkpark/smilga-jobify/README.md

 - Add date-applied
 - Add platform applied
 - Add URL for job post
+- Add ability to edit dates retrieved for Analytics
+- Update date.js to datefns?
+- Add ability to track the furthest status achieved in any one application - want to see if candidate got to interview stage before being discounted.

+### Completed resolved or deprioritized *ToDo's*
-- Add [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript) ? importer error seems to have resolved itself...
+- ~~Add [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript) ?~~ importer error seems to have resolved itself...
+Leaving this here as reminder.

 ### Seed Data